General Contact Information

 Ability to Benefit

-The Ability-to-Benefit (ATB) test requirement applies to students who are seeking financial aid awards under the state's Tuition Assistance Program (TAP) for the first time in the 2006-2007 academic year or thereafter and do not have a high school diploma or GED from the United States.
+The Ability-to-Benefit (ATB) test requirement applies to New York State resident students who are seeking financial aid awards under the state's Tuition Assistance Program (TAP) for the first time in the 2006-2007 academic year or thereafter and do not have a high school diploma or TASC/GED from the United States.

 Effective January 26, 2016, first-time recipients must take and pass an approved ability-to-benefit test within the institution's add/drop period to establish award eligibility in that term.